+Currently available certificates and approvals can be called up via the product configurator.

+\sim 1 .
+H m а rl ~

-CE mark The measuring system is in conformity with the statutory requirements of the applicable EU Directives.
+The device meets the legal requirements of the applicable EU Directives.
 These are listed in the corresponding EU Declaration of Conformity along with the standards applied.

 Endress+Hauser confirms successful testing of the device by affixing to it the CE mark.

+RCM-tick symbol

+The measuring system meets the EMC requirements of the "Australian Communications and Media Authority (ACMA)".

+Ex approval

-C-Tick symbol The measuring system meets the EMC requirements of the "Australian Communications and Media Authority (ACMA)".
-Ex approval The devices are certified for use in hazardous areas and the relevant safety instructions are provided in the separate "Safety Instructions" (XA) document.
+The devices are certified for use in hazardous areas and the relevant safety instructions are provided in the separate "Safety Instructions" (XA) document.
 Reference is made to this document on the nameplate.

+Pharmaceutical compatibility

+- FDA

+- USP Class VI

+- TSE/BSE Certificate of Suitability

+Functional safety

-Pharmaceutical compatibility FDA USP Class VI TSE/BSE certificate of suitability Functional safety The measuring device can be used for flow monitoring systems (min., max., range) up to SIL 2 (single-channel architecture; order code for "Additional approval", option LA) and SIL 3 (multichannel architecture with homogeneous redundancy) and is independently evaluated and certified by the TÜV in accordance with IEC 61508.
-The following types of monitoring in safety equipment are possible: • Mass flow
+The measuring device can be used for flow monitoring systems (min., max., range) up to SIL 2 (single-channel architecture; order code for "Additional approval", option LA) and SIL 3 (multichannel architecture with homogeneous redundancy) and is independently evaluated and certified by the TÜV in accordance with IEC 61508.

-Endress+Hauser
+The following types of monitoring in safety equipment are possible:

+- Mass flow

+- Volume flow

+- Density

+- Functional Safety Manual with information on the SIL device $\rightarrow \triangleq 223$